 Skilled nursing and home health aide services prescribed by a physician are provided to eligible homebound recipients on a part-time or intermittent basis.
 These services cover preventive, restorative, and supportive care to persons who meet Medicaid home health criteria.
 Nursing and personal care provided under the home health program must be certified by licensed physicians and provided by home health agencies under contract with Medicaid.
-There were 128 agencies participating in FY 1999.

 Medicaid in Alabama may cover up to 104 home health visits per year per beneficiary.
 Medicaid may authorize additional home health visits for beneficiaries under age 21 who have exhausted the home health benefit of 104 nursing visits per calendar year.
 For approval, the service must be referred from an EPSDT screening and prescribed as medically necessary by a physician.
-During FY 1999, over 7,860 recipients received visits costing a total of approximately \$22 million.

 Supplies, appliances, and durable medical equipment are mandatory benefits under the home health program.
 Medicaid recipients do not have to receive home health services to qualify for DME services, but all items must be medically necessary and suitable for use in the home.
-During fiscal year 1999, over 752 Medicaid DME providers throughout the state furnished services at a cost of approximately \$12.5 million.